EMPAT94/empat94.github.io/_posts/2020-08-09-music-on-console.md

 title: Music on Console
 ---

-I recently tried out a new music play - a _terminal based_ music player!
+I recently tried out a new music player - a *terminal based* music player!

 For context, my OS is macOS Catalina and I have been using a music player called VOX for the longest time (ofcourse, I did try many other alternatives, which for one reason or another, didn't stick).
 What drove me to seek out another music player?
 Plain curiosity, nothing else.